60,000 U.S. military veterans live with MS.

 While Leak previously received physical therapy at the VA, these days he exercises independently at a gym at least three days a week and participates in Bike MS rides and Disabled American Veterans walks.
 Drawing on his own experiences overcoming the challenges associated with his diagnosis, Leak operates his own business as a life coach and financial wellness adviser.

 The youngest of 10 children, Deanna Deschenes joined the Navy in 1989.
 “My decision may or may not have been influenced by [the movie] ‘Top Gun,’” she jokingly admits.

-On active duty in Virginia and Florida for eight years, she worked in aviation structural mechanics and safety equipment—ejection seats, air-conditioning systems, liquid oxygen and pressurization.
+On active duty in Virginia and Florida for seven years, she worked as an aviation structural mechanic with safety equipment—ejection seats, air-conditioning systems, liquid oxygen and pressurization.
 She retired in August 1996, two days after giving birth to a daughter.

 Although she experienced some visual problems and dizziness during her years of active service, it was only in December 2004 that she suddenly experienced optic neuritis, losing half her vision in both eyes.
 This led to her MS diagnosis in January 2005.